-1. Have an impact on native vegetation, including any impacts associated with the likely subsequent

-- use of the land and if such impacts are seriously at variance with the Principles of native vegetation clearance, or at odds with the Objects of the Act. - 2.
-Compromise the required outcomes associated with the establishment of the Heritage Agreement, such as those associated with the provision of funding or the achievement of a Significant Environmental Benefit offset.
+- 1. Have an impact on native vegetation, including any impacts associated with the likely subsequent use of the land and if such impacts are seriously at variance with the Principles of native vegetation clearance, or at odds with the Objects of the Act. - 2.
+Compromise the required outcomes associated with the establishment of the Heritage Agreement, such as those associated with the provision of funding or the achievement of a Significant Environmental Benefit offset. - 3.
+Substantively and negatively compromise the reputation or integrity of Heritage Agreements within the South Australian community.